Diversity On Its Own Is Not Enough

 In a previous blog, we touched upon ditching the drinking culture for a more inclusive workplace.

-This is a great example of how one cultural activity may not be inclusive for the whole of your team.
+This is an excellent example of how one cultural activity may not be inclusive for the whole of your team.

 Why should you focus on diversity AND inclusion?

-Diverse teams have more creative power due to the mix of views, skills and backgrounds each person brings to the team.
+• Diverse teams have more creative power due to the mix of views, skills and backgrounds each person brings.
 Inclusive environments make people feel comfortable speaking up and sharing their ideas as they feel valued.

 • More talent

-Diversity and inclusion are qualities that many people look for when applying for a job.
-In fact, 83% of Generation Z job candidates say that a company’s commitment to diversity and inclusion is important when choosing an employer.
+• Diversity and inclusion are qualities that many people look for when applying for a job.
+83% of Generation Z job candidates say that a company’s commitment to diversity and inclusion is essential when choosing an employer.

 • Happier employees

 Workplaces that promote diversity and inclusion make their employees feel happier and more comfortable.
-Happier employees are more likely to stay with the company longer, thus, saving you money in recruitment and replacement costs.
+Happier employees are more likely to stay with the company longer, thus saving you money on recruitment and replacement costs.
 Businesses can also flourish and meet their full potential when they have the right people on board.

 Takeaways

-• If you want to encourage people to express their different points of view you need to give them a fair chance at succeeding.
+• If you want to encourage people to express their different points of view, you need to give them a fair chance to succeed.
 Building a sense of belonging will transform your whole work culture.

-• Your people strategy should include giving people the freedom to be their true selves without the fear of being judged or side-lined.
+• Your people strategy should include allowing people to be their true selves without fear of being judged or marginalised.

 Oakstone International